mkirby42/PyISRU/posts/methanation.md

 $$ \frac{dC_i}{dz} = \frac{\nu_i\, r(z)}{u} $$

-Where \(u\) is the velocity of the fluid in (m/s), where \(z\) is the axial position along the length of the reactor, and \(r(z)\) is the rate of the reaction at position \(z\).
-So stated simply the change in concentration of the \(i\)th species over the length of the reactor is equal to the rate of the reaction at position \(z\) divided by the velocity of the fluid.
+Where \(u\) is the velocity of the fluid in (m/s), \(z\) is the axial position along the length of the reactor, and \(r(z)\) is the rate of the reaction at position \(z\).
+So stated simply, the change in concentration of the \(i\)th species over the length of the reactor is equal to the rate of the reaction at position \(z\) divided by the velocity of the fluid.

-Modifying the simulation to use the PFR model we can say that the inputs are the feed concentrations \(C_i(0)\) and velocity \(u\).
+In modifying the simulation to use the PFR model we can say that the model's inputs are the feed concentrations \(C_i(0)\) and velocity \(u\).
 As fluid advances in space by \(dz\) species are consumed and produced according to the stoichiometric coefficient \(\nu_i\) and the rate law \(r(z)\).
 We solve the ODE along the length of the reactor to get the concentration profile at the outlet.

 This model isn't particularly realistic, but it's a good starting point for understanding the PFR model.
-The methanation reaction in particular suffers from isobaric, isothermal, and constant velocity assumptions.
+The methanation reaction in particular suffers from the isobaric, isothermal, and constant velocity assumptions.

 ## Level 4

 Level four removes the assumption of constant temperature, pressure, and velocity.
-This encourages us to restate the governing equations in terms of the molar flow rates \(F_i\) instead of the concentrations \(C_i\) removing the circular dependency between the velocity \(u\) and the pressure \(P\).
+This encourages us to restate the governing equations in terms of the molar flow rates \(F_i\) instead of the concentrations \(C_i\) removing a circular dependency between the velocity \(u\) and the pressure \(P\) that would otherwise exist.
+Here is the new governing equation for the molar flow rates:

 $$ \frac{dF_i}{dz} = A \nu_i\, r(z) $$